Zeeeepa/xyops/docs/data-structures.md

 An object containing key/value pairs which is passed to the job process.
 These are typically defined by the [Plugin](#plugin) and populated in the UI.

+## Event.fields

+An optional array of user-defined parameter definitions that are collected when a job is started manually in the UI, and then the values are merged into the [Event.params](#event-params) object.

+See [Plugin.params](#plugin-params) for details on the format of the objects in this array.

 ## Event.tags

 An array of [Tag](#tag) IDs which can be used to search for historical jobs.
 The running job may also modify this list.